uhlenbrock/MU-IMS-422-522/progress.md

 - [x] Browse all items
 - [x] Browse items by category
-- [ ] Add an item to my cart
+- [x] Add an item to my cart
-- [ ] View my cart
+- [x] View my cart
-- [ ] Remove an item from my cart
+- [x] Remove an item from my cart
 - [x] Log in, which should _not_ clear the cart

 Unauthenticated users are *NOT* allowed to:

-- [ ] View another user's private data (such as current order, etc.)
+- [x] View another user's private data (such as current order, etc.)
 - [ ] Checkout (until they log in)
-- [ ] View the administrator screens or use administrator functionality
+- [x] View the administrator screens or use administrator functionality
-- [ ] Make themselves an administrator
+- [x] Make themselves an administrator
+- [ ] See retired items in the menu

 ### Authenticated Non-Administrators